Diabetic Kidney Disease

 - Nausea or vomiting.

 - Trouble sleeping.

-If the kidneys are severely damaged, blood sugar levels may drop because the kidneys cannot remove excess insulin or filter oral medicines that increase insulin production.
+If the kidneys are severely damaged, blood sugar levels may drop.
+That's because the kidneys can't remove excess insulin or filter medicines that increase insulin production.

 Exams and Tests